No. 13 Arkansas beats Cincy 73-67 in Hall of Fame Classic - WHIZ News

-KANSAS CITY, Mo.
-(AP) — Au’Diese Toney scored 19 points, including the go-ahead free throws with just over a minute to go, and Chris Lykes was perfect at the foul line down the stretch in helping No. 13 Arkansas beat Cincinnati 73-67 on Tuesday night in the title game of the Hall of Fame Classic.
+They got one final rebound with 21.8 seconds left, and the Bearcats had no other recourse but to foul.
+Lykes went to the line and knocked down both of his free throws to pad the lead, and the No. 13 Razorbacks held on from there for a 73-67 victory over Cincinnati on Tuesday night in the championship game of the Hall of Fame Classic.

+“I couldn’t be prouder of our team on the backboards,” Arkansas coach Eric Musselman said.
+“From a toughness standpoint at least through this portion of the season, we’re as tough as any team in the country.
+We didn’t shoot the ball very well at this tournament and we came away with two wins because of our toughness, our defense and our rebounding.”

-Lykes finished with 15 points and JD Notae overcame another cold-shooting night to finish with 13 for the Razorbacks (5-0), who made every crucial play in the closing minutes of a game that neither team led by more than six.
+Toney led the way with 19 points, including the go-ahead free throws with just over a minute to go.
+Lykes wound up with 15 points and JD Notae overcame another cold-shooting night to score 13 in a game nobody ever led by more than six.

+“We knew Cincinnati rebounding-wise was important.
+And toughness was going to be challenged,” Musselman said.
+“You’re doggone right, we talked about toughness and rebounding.
+We dominated the backboards.”

 The Bearcats (5-1) squandered one last chance when Mike Saunders Jr. was called for charging with 9.6 seconds to go.